 - Plead no contest

 Under this plea, you are neither admitting nor denying the charges against you and are telling the court that you do not intend to contest the charges.
 The penalty may be the same as a guilty plea.
-The judge may consider an explanation before imposing a fine or penalty.

 - Plead not guilty